 POST-SABBATICAL OR POST-DIP LEAVE REPORTS

-Each faculty member, within ten (10) weeks of the completion of a sabbatical or DIP leave, shall submit to the appropriate dean (or equivalent) a written report of the leave’s activities.
+Each faculty member, by the end of the semester following the completion of a sabbatical or DIP leave, shall submit to the appropriate dean (or equivalent) a written report of the leave’s activities.
 The report shall be placed in the faculty member’s Personnel Action File (PAF).
 The faculty member will also provide a copy of this report to the Provost, via the Office of Faculty Affairs, to be eventually placed in the University Archives.

 This written report shall include: a) the accomplishments of the leave in relation to the goals of the original proposal; b) modifications, if any, to the original proposal, and the circumstances that necessitated these modifications; c) the objectives of the original proposal (if any) that were not accomplished; and d) anticipated outcomes for the near future as a consequence of the leave’s activities.